Greg Angel is an evening anchor with Spectrum News 13. He first joined Spectrum News 13 in January 2018 as a Reporter.

-Greg is a graduate of Central Michigan University (Fire Up Chips!) and a member of Sigma Alpha Epsilon fraternity.
-He admits there’s no place he’d rather be living than in Florida, although he loves to travel the world.
-In his spare time, you’ll likely find him volunteering, riding the coasters at Central Florida’s theme parks, plane-spotting at area airports, or traveling around with his dog, Tucker.Have a story idea or would just like to say hello?
+He admits there’s no place he’d rather be living than in Central Florida, although he loves to travel the world.
+No surprise one of his favorite hobbies at home is plane-spotting at area airports.
+In his spare time, you’ll likely find him volunteering in the community, ride hopping at area theme parks, or strolling Lake Eola with his dog Tucker.Have a story idea or would just like to say hello?
 Email Greg at firstname.lastname@example.org.